 Part I of the online form gathers basic information about your organization and grant request.
 Be prepared to provide the following information to complete Part I : contact information; organization Employer Identification Number ; the year the organization was established; number of paid staff; current fiscal year total budgeted revenue and expense for the organization; prior fiscal year total actual revenue and expense for the organization; current year projected and prior year actual average sunday attendance or numbers served, dollar amount of grants received from the Foundation in the past 3 years; a project name, total project budget, estimated start date and brief description for the grant request.

 In Part II, you will be asked to upload supporting documents directly from your computer.
-We request the following documents:
+We request that you submit all the following documents in PDF format:

 - A narrative summary of your grant request (3 pages max) including a brief history and description of your organization; a description of the need or problem addressed by your grant request, the persons that will be served, plans for funding, and timing for the project.
 The Foundation strongly prefers projects that will be completed within one year of funding.

-- A current year operating budget. (annual condensed budget 1- 3 pages max preferred)
+- A current year operating budget. (annual condensed budget 1- 3 pages max)

 - Financial statements for the most recent fiscal year.